It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

-Stroke syndromes include, but are not limited to, strokes of any kind, as well as transient ischemic attacks.
-Peripheral vascular disease includes, but is not limited to, ischemic bowel disease.
+Stroke syndromes include, but are not limited to, strokes of any kind and transient ischemic attacks.
+The peripheral vascular disease has but is not limited to ischemic bowel disease.

 Because Sumatriptan Suction Tablets can increase blood pressure, they should not be given to patients with uncontrolled hypertension.

 Sumatriptan tablets should not be administered to patients with hemiplegic or basilar migraine.

 Sumatriptan tablets and any medications that contain ergotamine or ergotamine (such as dihydroergotamine or methysergide) should not be used within 24 hours of each other, nor should Sumatriptan or another 5-HT agonist be present.